PizzaBlu/twitch_hl1_vox/readme.md

 ### Disclaimers
 - I threw this together in a few hours, it's not perfect
-- You need to provide your own copy of the VOX sounds
+- You need to provide your own copy of the VOX sound files
 - Requires OBS
+- Only tested on windows (should work on any platform).

 ## Getting Started

 - Installing
+    - Make sure you have [NodeJS](nodejs.org) installed
     - Clone this repo and cd into it
-    - `npm install`
+    - run `npm install` to install dependancies
 - OBS
     - Enable Websockets in `tools > Websocket Server Settings`
     - Create an OBS Media Source